BorisKozo/jsHash/README.md

 * **add(key, [overwriteIfExists])** - Adds the given key to the HashSet. _overwriteIfExists_ is an optional argument that is used when the given key already exists in the HashSet.
 If _overwriteIfExists_ is truthy then the given key will overwrite the existing key, otherwise the given key is ignored.

+* **addRange(keys, [overwriteIfExists])** - Adds the given keys to the HashSet.
+_overwriteIfExists_ is an optional argument that is used when the given key already exists in the HashSet.
+If _overwriteIfExists_ is truthy then the given key will overwrite the existing key, otherwise the given key pair will not be added to the HashSet.
+Returns the number of keys that were added to the HashSet.

 * **get(key)** - Returns the key in the HashSet which is equal to the given key.
 If there is no key equal to the given key, null is returned.